Activation Steering vs. Finetuning: How Different Are They Really?

 \[P(h + \mathrm{Attn}(h) + \mathrm{GLU}(h + \mathrm{Attn}(h))) = h + \mathrm{Attn}(h)\]

 At this point, the equivalence is easy to see.
-If $A$ is the rank-$r$ linear projector for post-MLP steering, then $\delta h(h) = A P h$ as a post-block steer will match the post-MLP steering perfectly.
+If $A$ is the rank-$r$ linear projector for post-MLP steering, then $\Delta h(h) = A P h$ as a post-block steer will match the post-MLP steering perfectly.
 It will also be rank-$r$ since $AP$ is a rank-$r$ (or less) matrix.

 Of course, this setting where these two vector spaces are completely separate is a bit extreme.
 Steering might need to be done in the same direction as the steered vector.
-At this point, a some probability needs to be involved since any projection will no longer be perfect.
+At this point, some probability needs to be involved since any projection will no longer be perfect.
 However, we save this for the paper.

 Error Control

 One last thing to mention is that, since we have an oracle at each layer, it’s now possible to measure how similar we are to that oracle.
 This is, of course, assuming that we have access to the fine-tuned model we want to mimic.
 Soon we will remove this and move towards a more oracle-free understanding, but for the moment, assume we have access to this oracle.
-We now, also, have fine-grained control about errors and how they grow through the model!
-At each layer, it’s possible to develop and approximate steering vector $\delta h’$ to match that oracle $\delta h$ closely enough that no layer has an error between them of more than some $\epsilon$.
+We also now have fine-grained control about errors and how they grow through the model!
+At each layer, it’s possible to develop an approximate steering vector $\Delta h’$ to match the oracle $\Delta h_{\mathrm{oracle}}$ closely enough that no layer has an error between them of more than some $\epsilon$.

 Importantly, this gives us knowledge of how complex our adapters need to be.
 For example, if our update is nearly linear, we can take enough rank $r$ so that the approximation is within $\epsilon$ to ensure that that error does not grow out of control through the model.